 |PS 809 General Surgery||4 cr.|

-Elective clerkships are offered in various sub-specialties of medicine and surgery including sub-internship opportunities in emergency medicine and internal medicine.
-Students complete 4 elective clerkships (16-20 credit hours).
+Elective clerkships are offered in more than 40 sub-specialties of medicine and surgery including sub-internship opportunities in emergency medicine and internal medicine.
+Students complete 5 elective clerkships (20 credit hours).
 International clerkships are also available as electives.

 While many of the mandatory clerkships will be at one of our three major affiliate academic medical centers, each student is expected to travel to rural and remote sites to balance the diversity of their clinical education.
 As a result, all students are required to have reliable means transportation during the clinical phase of the program.
 Transportation costs for the clinical phase of the program are reflected in the student financial aid budget for years 2 and 3.